open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 ### Configuration Environment Variables

-The use and expansion of environment variables is supported in the Collector configuration using PowerShell-style syntax.
-For example:
+The use and expansion of environment variables is supported in the Collector configuration.
+For example to use the values stored on the `DB_KEY` and `OPERATION` environment variables you can write the following:

 ```yaml
 processors: